2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: Discussion

 \section{Discussion}

-We have presented the first explicit framework that includes an ML-DS system and a sophisticated user.
+We have presented the first explicit framework unpacking the interaction between an agent and ML-DS.
 Our 2-Step Agent framework captures the effect of an agent's prior beliefs, modeling learning effects due to the interaction and tracking agent's uncertainty.
-The framework allows for simulations comparing outcomes with and without ML-DS, in an RCT-like fashion, therefore quantifying the benefit/harm of ML-DS for different types of simulated agents.
+The framework allows for simulations comparing outcomes with and without ML-DS in an RCT-like fashion, quantifying the harm/benefit of ML-DS.

-We provided an implementation of the framework for ML-DS with a linear model.
-Said implementation leverages a collapse of the plate via sufficient statistics (Appendix \ref{app:proof}), greatly speeding up the simulations.
-Within this implementation, we have shown that incorrect beliefs about the distribution of the predictive model's training data may lead the agent to bad decisions, resulting in harmful outcomes.

-While previous literature had argued that incorrect beliefs about past treatment policy ($\mu_A$ in our notation) might generate worse downstream outcomes, e.g. in \cite{van2025risks}, this is the first quantitative estimation of harmful effects of ML-DS.
-In our experiments we show that ML-DS can be harmful if the agent has wrong beliefs not only about the past treatment policy, but also about the distribution of covariates and the distribution of the outcome.
+The framework defines a challenging Bayesian inference problem, for which we derived a tractable solution in a simple setting (Theorem \ref{thm:suff_stats}).
+This result enabled us to simulate end-to-end the effect of decision support for different types of agents.
+With this implementation, we show that an incorrect belief about treatment effect is in some settings corrected by the interaction with ML-DS (Figure \ref{fig:2x2_grid}(a)).
+We also show that incorrect beliefs about the distribution of the predictive model's training data may lead the agent to bad decisions, resulting in harmful outcomes even in near-ideal conditions.
+While previous literature had argued that this would happen with incorrect beliefs about past treatment policy ($\alpha_{A\mu}$ in our notation), e.g. in \cite{van2025risks}, this is the first quantitative estimation of harmful effects of ML-DS due to misaligned beliefs.
+Additionally, our experiments show that ML-DS can be harmful if the agent has wrong beliefs not only about the past treatment policy, but also about the distribution of covariates and the distribution of the outcome.

-We also show that if the agent has otherwise correct beliefs, an incorrect belief about treatment effect may be corrected during updates that push the agent towards the true CATE.
-This suggests that in certain settings ML-DS building on a treatment-naive prediction model might still be beneficial.

-This finding highlights the extreme sensitivity of ML-DS to agent prior beliefs when using a treatment-naive prediction model, and underscore the importance of providing full documentation and proper training to users of ML-DS.
+These findings highlight the sensitivity of ML-DS to prior beliefs when using a treatment-naive prediction model, and underscore the importance of providing full documentation and proper training to users of ML-DS.
 Finally, we remark that these results apply to \textit{any} field deploying such systems and to any agent interacting with ML-DS, be it human or artificial.